These Mini Chicken Pot Pies with Pie Crust are the perfect way to serve individual, comforting meals that everyone in the family will love.

 - Cook for 8-10 minutes until golden brown.

-- Unplug machine and let cool for 2 minutes.
+- Unplug the machine and let cool for 2 minutes.
 Remove pies with a spatula and let them rest for 3-4 minutes before serving.

 Can you freeze the pies?